Author: Peruri Mohana Satya

 grant select, references on future materialized views in database identifier($db_name) to role snowboard_role;

-6. After adding required objects, you can see all the added objects in the snowboard.
+6. After adding the required objects, you can see all the added objects on the Snowboard.
 In the Search bar, you can type the required object name and access it quickly.

-10. You can also get column-level details such as datatype of that column, column name, number of unique values in that column, number of queries executed on that column, and based on profiling it shows statistics related to that column.
+10. You can also get column-level details such as the datatype of that column, column name, number of unique values in that column, and number of queries executed on that column, and based on profiling, it shows statistics related to that column.